Emrion/uploaders/README.md

 - Checks all the disks reported by the system (case of mirror disks).
 - EFI and BIOS loaders.
 - EFI partitions mounted or not mounted.
-- Checks for the presence of EFI loaders both in efi/boot and efi/freebsd.
+- Checks for the presence of EFI loaders in efi/ and lists them all.
 - Recognizes (or try) to identify FreeBSD EFI loaders and would update only them.
 - Doesn't change the name of EFI FreeBSD loaders (case where the admin would have changed the default ones).
 - In case of freebsd-boot partition, checks the coherence between its content and the root file system.